Doctors Note Logo

 Heart Racing?
 Why Pseudoephedrine Affects Your Heart & Medical Next Steps

-Pseudoephedrine can make your heart race by stimulating the fight or flight system and tightening blood vessels, raising heart rate and blood pressure; effects are usually short-lived in healthy adults but can be significant if you have high blood pressure, heart disease or arrhythmias, are older, take higher doses, or combine it with caffeine or other stimulants.
+Can pseudoephedrine cause a racing heart?
+Yes.
+Pseudoephedrine activates your fight-or-flight system and constricts blood vessels, which raises both heart rate and blood pressure.
+In healthy adults, this effect is usually mild and short-lived, but it can become significant if you have high blood pressure, heart disease, or arrhythmias, are older, take higher doses, or combine it with caffeine or other stimulants.

 answer background